allenJynRoyston/ngImgForce/README.md

 }])
 ```

-Then add this to your page:
+Then add this to your page.
+You'll need at least the input and the img-force (preview is for funsies)
 ```
 <!-- FOR UPLOADING -->
 <input id="fileInput" type="file" />